MaxCar31/AI-FlowerExportSalesPrediction-JADE-Intelligent-Agents/README.md

 ## Acknowledgments
 - Special thanks to Ing.
 Henry Paz Arias MSc. for the guidance and support in developing this project.
-- Thanks to everyone who contributed to the project.